darthwalsh/bin/apps/Green Threads and Coroutines.md

 Go: leads to challenges about with each thread's stack space: in order to grow, need to move pointers to stack objects?
 [Green threads vs Async - The Rust Programming Language Forum](https://users.rust-lang.org/t/green-threads-vs-async/42159/4?u=darthwalsh)
 > Go doesn't have this problem, not because there's no AsyncGo but actually there's no SyncGo.
 > In Go, every IO calls are made asynchronous underneath.
 What it actually do is to hide the `await` keyword to make it looks more like synchronous code.
 Cons?
 We can't put future combinators like join and select on it.
 Instead in Go we put 2 additional goroutines and combine them with a channel, which is suboptimal.
-> Unlike Go, Rust can't drop the sync version of code as it defeats the original purpose of the language - to replace libraries written in C.

-New Java: How does it work if you use library A that expects green threads, but library B expects old sync calls? (or async?)

-Experiment in dotnet, result: not going to make the change
+#ai-slop
+Goroutines start with a small stack (2KB).
+The compiler inserts checks before function calls, and a guard page triggers `morestack` when the stack boundary is crossed.
+When growth is needed, the runtime pauses the goroutine, allocates a larger contiguous block (typically doubling), copies the entire stack contents to the new location, updates all pointers, frees the old stack, and resumes execution.
+Stacks can also shrink dynamically when usage decreases.
+### Java (Project Loom)
+If an old library uses sync calls, it could just slow down a virtual-threaded program: every blocking call inside native code will block one platform thread.

+**Native Calls from Virtual Threads:** When a virtual thread calls native code (JNI, Panama), the JVM automatically mounts it onto a platform thread with a normal native stack.
+The native code runs exactly as if it were called from a traditional Java thread—stack pointers, TLS, and pthread behavior all work normally.
+On return to Java, the virtual thread is unmounted and returns to segmented stack execution.
+The segmentation is completely hidden at the boundary; from the C side everything looks normal, and from Java it's just another method call.

+### Failed Efforts to Add Green Threads

+#### C# / .NET: The "Green Thread Experiment" (2023)
+Inspired by Java's Project Loom, the .NET team launched an official experiment to add Green Threads to C#.
+They wanted to make existing synchronous code "just work" asynchronously without using `async` and `await` keywords everywhere.

+**Why they rejected it:**
+- **The "Colored Function" Problem:** .NET already had a massive ecosystem of `async/await` code.
+Introducing Green Threads created a "Red/Blue" function problem where users wouldn't know which model to use.
+- **Sync-over-Async Deadlocks:** To make it work, they effectively had to pause blocking calls, which led to dangerous "sync-over-async" deadlocks that are notoriously hard to debug in .NET.
+- **Complexity:** The interaction between green threads and the existing async model was too complex.

+**The Verdict:** They decided to kill the Green Thread experiment and instead focus on making their existing `async/await` model faster (e.g., `ValueTask`, State Machine optimizations).

+#### Rust: The "Removal" (2014)
+Before Rust hit version 1.0, it had green threads.
+It supported an "M:N" threading model (similar to Go), where many lightweight tasks ran on a few OS threads.

+**Why they killed it:**
+- **The "Zero-Cost" Rule:** Rust's philosophy is "you don't pay for what you don't use."
+Forcing a heavy runtime on embedded developers or systems programmers (who need to manually manage memory or write OS drivers) was a dealbreaker.
+- **C Compatibility:** Calling into C code (FFI) from a segmented green stack is expensive because you have to switch to a "normal" stack to satisfy C's requirements.

+**The Verdict:** Replaced it with a `Future`-based system (async/await), which compiles down to state machines with **no runtime overhead**.

+#### C++: The "Stackless vs. Stackful" War
+For years, C++ committees debated adding fibers (green threads) versus coroutines.

+**The Struggle:**
+- **Pointers:** C++ has a unique problem with raw pointers.
+In Go, if the runtime moves a stack to grow it, the runtime also updates all pointers to that stack.
+In C++, you can have raw pointers pointing anywhere.
+If the runtime moved a stack, it would invalidate those pointers and crash the program.

+**The Verdict:** C++20 settled on **Stackless Coroutines**.
+Unlike Go (which has "Stackful" coroutines that grow), C++ coroutines effectively freeze their state on the heap.
+It is efficient but much harder to write manually than Go's simple blocking code.

+**The Main Lesson:** You cannot easily "bolt on" Green Threads later if the language wasn't designed with a movable stack and a heavy runtime from day one.

 ## Coroutines
 Generally, abstract the 'function call' model to changing control at different times How it's like async